OfficeDev/Microsoft-Teams-Samples/samples/graph-rsc-helper/nodeJs/Readme.md

 ---
 page_type: sample
-description: Shows how to request RSC permissions, use them to call Microsoft Graph, and how to enumerate permission grants through teams tab.
+description: Shows how to config RSC permissions in manifest, use them to call Microsoft Graph, and watch the real response with the scope installed.
 products:
 - office-teams
 languages: